percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

-When a DTLS message is received by the media distributor from an endpoint, it forwards the UDP payload portion of that message to the key distributor encapsulated in a Tunnel + Profiles message (see (#tunneling-protocol)).
-The Tunnel + Profiles message allows the media distributor to signal which SRTP protection profiles it supports for HBH operations.
+When a DTLS message is received by the media distributor from an endpoint, it forwards the UDP payload portion of that message to the key distributor encapsulated in a "TuneledDtls" message.

 The media distributor **MUST** support the same list of protection profiles for the life of a given endpoint's DTLS association, which is represented by the association identifier.

-When a message from the key distributor includes "Media Keys," the media distributor **MUST** extract the cipher and keying material conveyed in order to subsequently perform HBH encryption and authentication operations for RTP and RTCP packets sent between it and an endpoint.
+When a "MediaKeys" message is received, the media distributor **MUST** extract the cipher and keying material conveyed in order to subsequently perform HBH encryption and authentication operations for RTP and RTCP packets sent between it and an endpoint.